 How to teach your dog to love being brushed

 Pre-training: Check for medical conditions and pain and make sure you have the right brush

 Step 1: Desensitize your dog to the brush

-Take your time with these steps.
+- Take your time with these steps.
 It’s important that your dog is completely comfortable being around the brush before moving to the next stage.

 Step 2: Practice light touching